leveris133t/API-docs/cards/cards.md

 Ultimately the cards service is responsible for:
 * **Creating cards** and other associated activities e.g. setting the delivery address, activating the card and setting the PIN
 * **Managing security settings** e.g. the types of transactions allowed and limit management
-* **Managing the card lifecycle** e.g. Reporting cards lost or stolen, freezing/unfreezing and card cancellation
+* **Managing the card lifecycle** e.g. reporting cards lost or stolen, freezing/unfreezing and card cancellation
 * **Managing card attributes** such as the PIN value

 ## Glossary

 * **Virtual cards**: Virtual cards are the most basic representation of a card with a card number, expiry date and CVV/CVC.
-They can be used for e-commerce transactions and, when supported, with NFC (Near-Field-Communication) capable smartphones
+They can be used for e-commerce transactions and, when supported, with NFC (Near-Field-Communication) capable smartphones.
 * **Physical cards**: Physical cards have an associated plastic card which can be used at ATMs and POS's (Points of Sale).
-Every physical card must be created by an external card provider and subsequently delivered to the user by post or handed over in a physical branch
+Every physical card must be created by an external card provider and subsequently delivered to the user by post or handed over in a physical branch.

 ## How to use the service